Geometric composition in quilted Floer theory: Introduction

 The analogous result under positive monotonicity assumptions was proved earlier by Wehrheim and Woodward in \cite{WW}.
 The difficulty in extending their proof to our setting is the fact that the strip shrinking argument in \cite{WW} might give rise to certain {\it figure-eight bubbles} for which no removal of singularities is known.
 Our proof of the theorem above does not involve strip shrinking and does not give rise to figure-eight bubbles.
 Applying the idea used for the proof of Theorem \ref{isomorphism}, we will give an alternative proof of the positive monotone case considered in \cite{WW}.

-\begin{theorem} (positively monotone case) Given a cyclic set of compact orientable Lagrangian correspondences $L_1,\ldots,L_k$ in compact connected symplectic manifolds $(M_0,\omega_0),\ldots, (M_k,\omega_k)$ such that for some $r$, $L_r$ and $L_{r+1}$ can be composed.
-Let $\tau \geq 0 $ be a fixed real number.
+\begin{theorem} (positively monotone case) Let $L_1,\ldots,L_k$ be a cyclic set of compact orientable Lagrangian correspondences in compact connected symplectic manifolds $(M_0,\omega_0),\ldots, (M_k,\omega_k)$ such that for some $r$, $L_r$ and $L_{r+1}$ can be composed.
+Let $\tau > 0 $ be a fixed real number.
 Suppose that the following topological properties hold:

 Then,

 \end{theorem}